AIAngels

 Don't lock in a dynamic you're not sure about.
 If you introduce yourself as a very particular type of person or set up a very specific scenario in the first session, it shapes how the companion interacts with you for a long time.
 Experiment a little before you commit to a register.

 Don't apologize for how you're communicating.
-"Sorry if this is a weird thing to say" or "I don't really know how to do this" pulls focus to your meta-awareness of the conversation rather than the conversation itself.
+"Sorry if this is a weird thing to say" or "I don't really know how to do this" pulls focus to your meta-awareness of the conversation instead of the conversation itself.
 The companion doesn't need you to manage its expectations.

 Don't push for depth before you've established any warmth.
 Asking heavy questions early, before there's any conversational texture between you, tends to produce responses that feel generic.
 The companion doesn't have enough signal about you yet to give you a genuinely calibrated answer.
 Let some lightness happen first.
 The depth will come.